 Keep in mind that your Loan Estimate will include all closing costs, including an estimate of required third-party fees (like title, appraisal, recording fees, and taxes).
 These costs won’t impact your rate, but they may impact the size of your down payment since you’ll need to pay them upfront.

 Of course, we’re always here to help guide you.
-You can get on the phone with a non-commissioned Loan Consultant like me to talk through your options.
+You can get on the phone with a non-commissioned Mortgage Expert like me to talk through your options.
 Schedule a call today.